glenngara/glenngara.github.io/_pages/home.md

 News and Updates
 ------
+**Jul 2, 2020**
+I will be teaching the CS213: Algorithms and Complexity course this coming first semester of school year 2020-2021 at [UIC College of Computer Studies](https://www.uic.edu.ph/ite/).

 **Jun 21, 2020**
 I am now part of [SpeechTherapy.Ai](https://lifetimefluency.com/) (formerly Lifetime Fluency) as an Artificial Intelligence/Machine Learning Engineer.
 I'm excited for this new journey of my professional career.